Code-Institute-Submissions/amyloid/README.md

 ### 8. Article navigation

-- To maintain a delightful and thoughful reading experience I added this blog navigation pill which returns the reader back to more research with a single tap.
+- To maintain a delightful and thoughtful reading experience I added this blog navigation pill which returns the reader back to more research with a single tap.
 This way no scrolling to the top or swiping back are required, focused remains on the goal here: taking in information not getting confused by navigation.

 ![Article navigation](docs/images/doc-article-nav.png)